 Permissions for Recurring Plan Object

-The Recurring Plan Object is created when Fundraise Up successfully integrates to your Salesforce instance.
+The Recurring Plan Object is created when Fundraise Up successfully connects to your Salesforce instance.
 Your Salesforce profile may need to be updated to view and edit this new object.
 Please check with your Salesforce Administrator to update the Custom Tab Setting and Custom Object Permission.

 Page Layouts Options